 riding for People with disabilities.
 They are heartless and cruel.
 We need to

-raise $275,000 to get a new permanent Place and the rest of the equipment needed to re start the program.
+raise as much as we can to get a new permanent Place and the rest of the equipment needed to re start the program.
 This will insure

 that all the disabled will get to ride free forever, and we will never have to

 do another fundraiser ever again.
 We will be able to do 1,700 free rides for the

 disabled per month. please help us reach this goal.
 Please forward this to

 everyone you know, tweet it, face book it, e-mail, mention it. even a $1.00